-You can withdraw your interview for up to 1 week after it.
-After that any anonymous data until your withdrawal will be kept in the study.
+If you do want to stop taking part in the study any anonymous data until your withdrawal will be kept in the study.
 This is because it will be difficult to separate from other data.

-Are there any risks in taking part
+Are there any risks in taking part?

 We do not expect any major risks of taking part.
-Sometimes talking about when your child had your operation can be upsetting.
+Sometimes talking about when you had your operation can be upsetting.
 You can take break or stop taking part at any time.
-You can also feedback to us on any concerns about the interview.

-If you are worried about your child's health you can contact their medical team for advice.
+You can also feedback to us on any concerns about the survey.
+If you are worried about your health you can contact your medical team for advice.